 What Is Tramadol?

 Tramadol (brand name: Ultram) is an opioid analgesic (painkiller).
 It is prescribed to treat moderate to moderately severe pain and is considered a safer alternative to other narcotic analgesics like hydrocodone (Vicodin, Lortab) and methadone.

 Additional medications containing tramadol include Ultram ER, an extended release formulation for round-the-clock pain relief, and Ultracet, a combination of tramadol and acetaminophen (Tylenol).

-Tramadol was originally considered to have a much better safety profile than other opioid analgesics like morphine or hydrocodone, so the US Food and Drug Administration (FDA) originally approved tramadol for use in 1995 and recommended it not be classified as a controlled substance.
+Tramadol was originally considered to have a much better safety profile than other opioid analgesics like morphine or hydrocodone.
+The US Food and Drug Administration (FDA) originally approved tramadol for use in 1995, and recommended it not be classified as a controlled substance.
 However, due to mounting evidence of abuse among the general public, as well as evidence of withdrawal symptoms upon cessation, the Drug Enforcement Administration (DEA) published revised rules in 2014 making tramadol a federally controlled drug.

 When taken orally in pill form, the liver metabolizes tramadol into several chemicals including O-desmethyltramadol, which produces much more potent effects than tramadol itself.
 Taken orally at high doses, tramadol can produce a euphoric high similar to another commonly abused opiate medication, oxycodone (OxyContin).

 When prescribed by a doctor, the desired effect of taking tramadol is consistent pain relief.
 However, like most medicines, Ultram can have undesired side effects.
 These are similar to other opioid drugs and include:

 - Loss of appetite.